 Every country in the world can and should join the Convention on Cluster Munitions.
 It is a question of political will and placing a priority on the protection of civilians over outdated and indiscriminate weapons.

 The Cluster Munition Coalition stands ready to provide advice, technical support and resources to all countries that have yet to ratify or accede to the convention.
-Contact us at firstname.lastname@example.org for more information.
+Contact us at firstname.lastname@example.org.

 States that signed the convention before its entry into force (1 August 2010) must ratify it to become full States Parties.
 Non-signatories can join the convention through accession.
 Certain states use the terms “acceptance” or “approval” to describe their adherence to international treaties.
 These terms all have the same legal effect and consequently express a State’s consent to be bound by a treaty.